 Once upon a time…

-In the spring of 2006, Barefoot Ted visited the Copper Canyons of Northern Mexico with a group of elite ultra marathon runners.
+In the spring of 2006, Barefoot Ted visited the Copper Canyons of Northern Mexico with a group of American runners.
 It was there in the rugged Sierra Madre mountains that Ted met Manuel Luna, a local Tarahumaran, who helped him make a pair of traditional huarache sandals out of an old tire.
-The seed for Luna Sandals had been planted.
+The seed for LUNA Sandals had been planted.

 We believe that when we become more connected and in tune with our own bodies, as well as with each other, we can often regain a fundamental source of happiness and good health.
 Our bodies are not broken by design, and when we trust them, our instincts, and our desires, we often find a more genuine expression of who we are.